 He was named the 2013 Arizona Justice of the Peace of the Year.

 He has also been involved in community activities for several years.
 He is active in the American Legion and at the First United

-the Arizona Attorney magazine.
-He also writes a monthly newspaper column.
+Attorney magazine.
+He also writes a monthly newspaper and magazine column.

 - Began legal career as a Judge Advocate General or "JAG".

 - Served as the staff attorney for the Arizona Commission on Judicial Conduct.